-- in Section A of this article and reassigned to a higher salary range.
-The ASF Member will be compensated at a salary which is, at a minimum, the nearest higher salary in the new range plus one (1) additional step. - (b) Range Reevaluation to a Lower Range.
+- (a) Range Reevaluation to a Higher Range.
+A range reevaluation to a higher range occurs when, as a result of increased levels of responsibility within a given job, that job is reevaluated in accordance with the procedures set out in Section A of this article and reassigned to a higher salary range.
+The ASF Member will be compensated at a salary which is, at a minimum, the nearest higher salary in the new range plus one (1) additional step.
+In such situations, the ASF Member's step placement will be reviewed consistent with the factors in Section F of this Article, and may be modified, if justified by those factors. - (b) Range Reevaluation to a Lower Range.
 A range reevaluation to a lower range. occurs when a filled position is reevaluated in accordance with the procedures set out in Section A of this Article and is reevaluated to a lower salary range.
-When this occurs the ASF Member in that position will remain at the prior range and step for two (2) years, after which the ASF Member, if in the same position and assigned the same responsibilities, will have their base salary reduced: 1) to the maximum step of the new range, for those who are above the maximum of the new range, or 2) to the step at the new range which is nearest to but not greater than their current base salary, if their salary is within the new range. - (c) A range reassignment for disciplinary purpose is subject to the provisions of Article 23 and not this subdivision. - Subd.
+When this occurs the ASF Member in that position will remain at the prior range and step for two (2) years, after which the ASF Member, if in the same position and assigned the same responsibilities, will have their base salary reduced: 1) to the maximum step of the new range, for those who are above the maximum of the new range, or 2) to the step at the new range which is nearest to but not greater than their current base salary, if their salary is within the new range. - (c) A range reassignment for disciplinary purpose is subject to the provisions of Article 23 and not this subdivision.

+Subd.
 3. Downgrade.
 A downgrade occurs when an ASF Member voluntarily accepts a position in lower salary range.
-The ASF Member shall have their salary reduced to the maximum of the new range, or if their salary is within the new range, to the step which is nearest to but not greater than their current salary. - Subd.
+The ASF Member shall have their salary reduced to the maximum of the new range, or if their salary is within the new range, to the step which is nearest to but not greater than their current salary.

+Subd.
 4. Demotion.
 A demotion occurs when an ASF Member is placed in a position in a lower salary range pursuant to Article 10, Section A, Subdivision 4(g) Special Probation, or for disciplinary reasons pursuant to Article 23 Discipline.
 When the ASF Member is demoted pursuant to Article 10, Section A, Subdivision 4(g) Special Probation, the ASF Member's salary shall be reduced to the range and step the ASF Member was paid immediately preceding the Special Probation plus any contractually negotiated step increases.
 When a demotion occurs pursuant to Article 23, the ASF Member shall receive a salary within the range to which the individual is demoted.
 In no event shall the ASF Member receive an increase in salary as a result of the disciplinary demotion pursuant to Article 23.